mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_pc_speedrun.md

 ### Unlock Door

-We're on the first floor of the West Stairwell.
+We're on the first floor of West Stairwell 2.
 Round the corner, then proceed to the end of the corridor (do not go back upstairs).
 A zombie is in our way, he is very tricky to dodge.
 Once you get past him there are two doors.
 One door can be opened with a lockpick.
 The door next to it can be opened with the Armor Key.
 Unlock it with the Armor Key, to proceed to the F-Shaped Hallway.

 ### to Plant Room

-Grab battery pack from table.
-Run past windows to door at end.
+From the West Stairwell 2, we are now in the F-Shaped hallway.
+Pick up the Battery Pack for the Stun Gun.
+Next, proceed to the end of the hall, where you will enter the Greenhouse through the door.

 ### Death Mask 1

-Put Chemical in water pump, turn handle to red.
-Water kills plant.
-5 green herbs available.
-Grab Death Mask in back past herbs.
-2 zombies crash through window on exit - run away.
+Coming from the F-Shaped Hallway, go to the pump and use the Herbicide on the pump.
+Then turn the valve to Red.
+A cutscene will play where the large plant in the middle of the room will die.
+Next, pick up the Death Mask behind the now-dead plant, and leave the room through the door you just came in from, to the F-Shaped Hallway.

 ### to Kenneth Hall

-Head toward bottom of F-shaped room.
-Through door to Kenneth's hall.
+Leaving the Greenhouse, proceed to the other end of the hall.
+There are 3 more doors.
+Unlock the door at the end of this branch of the hallway, to get to the Kenneth Hallway.
+In the Kenneth Hallway, proceed to the Dining Room.

 ### to Main Hall

-Go to dining room. **BAD ENDING**: Skip grabbing wooden emblem here since we already have it from opening.
+From the Kenneth Hallway, you are now in the Dining Room.
+Grab the Wooden Emblem.
+Go to the Main Hall.

 ### to 2F E Hall

-Head back to 2F east hall.
+From the Dining Room, you are now in the Main Hall.
+Stairskate up the stairs to get to the 2F C-Shaped Hallway.
+Go through the door.

 ### to Richard

+From the Main Hall, you are now in the 2F C-Shaped Hallway.
+Go through the door to the Richard Hallway.

 ### Richard Serum Cutscene
+From the 2F C-Shaped Hallway, you are now in the Richard Hallway.
+As soon as you run forward, a cutscene plays where you give the serum to Richard.
+Skip the cutscene.
+As soon as the cutscene is skipped, turn around immediately and enter the door on the other side of the hallway, which is now open.

 ### !!Sleeper!!